stqism/OSIRIS/README.md

 Extra options
 ======
-OSIRIS also supports another custom called ``<xopt></xopt>``, if it's enabled in the returned data it will be shown, otherwise it's stripped out on load.
+OSIRIS also supports another custom tag called ``<xopt></xopt>``, if it's enabled in the returned data it will be shown, otherwise it's stripped out on load.
 The best possible use of this is only showing a cookie banner for IPs from Europe, and can be done pretty easily.
 This can be seen in action at https://osiris.tox.im